-During the period ended June 30, 2023, the Company identified nil (2022 - nil) irrecoverable amounts for which a write-off was necessary.
+During the period ended June 30, 2024, the Company identified nil (2023 - nil) irrecoverable amounts for which a write-off was necessary.

-5. Credit facility:
+5. Loan:

-As at June 30, 2023, the Company had a revolving credit facility with a syndicate of financial institution authorized to a maximum of \$100,000,000 (Dec 31, 2022 - \$100,000,000).
+As at June 30, 2024, the Company has a revolving loan facility with a syndicate of financial institutions authorized to a maximum of \$100,000,000 (Dec 31, 2023 - \$100,000,000) and may request an increase to the loan facility to a maximum amount of up to \$150,000,000 by providing one or more accordion notices, which are subject to approval by the syndicate.
+The Company pays a floating rate of interest for the loan facility.
+The interest is dependent on the bank prime rate or the Canadian Overnight Repo Rate Average or a combination thereof, as chosen by the management.
 Under the agreement, the Company must maintain EBITDA to interest expense ratio of greater than 3.5:1, to be measured and reported quarterly.
 The Company must also maintain total debt to tangible net worth ratio of not greater than 0.75:1, to be measured and reported quarterly.
-The Company must also maintain total debt to tangible net worth ratio of not greater than 0.75:1, to be measured and reported quarterly.
-The Company was in compliance with all covenants as at June 30, 2023 and December 31, 2022.
-The Company pays a combination of floating and fixed rate of interest for the credit facility.
-The interest is currently dependent on the bank prime rate, the Canadian Overnight Repo Rate Average or the term Canadian Overnight Repo Rate Average rate, as chosen by the management.
+The Company was in compliance with all covenants as at June 30, 2024 and December 31, 2023.